yoshuawuyts/fsm-event/README.md

 ## Why?
 Most state machines have overly complicated interfaces for managing state.
 The `fsm` state machine is stateless, so I wrote a stateful wrapper around it.
-This allows me to managage application state without creating complex branches; my direct use case for this was building stateful UI elements.
+This allows managing application state without creating complex branches; my direct use case for this was building stateful UI elements.

 ## See Also
 - [fsm](https://github.com/dominictarr/fsm) - Finite State Machines in javascript